Physique 57: Partnerships

 Physique 57 partnered with Biore Skincare in 2010 and with Fitbit in 2019.
 It has also partnered with One&Only Ocean Club and in 2021 with FlexIt.

 It had also partnered with Plus One (2012), Canyon Ranch (2010), QVC (2012-2014), and Aaptiv (2020).

 In 2023, Physique 57 partnered with Fitness on Demand to provide online barre workouts to FOD viewers globally.
 It also has a studio residency at the Waldorf Astoria New York.

 The company also licenses the Physique 57 method to Drop Fitness, an innovative fitness complex in Montvale, NJ (2021).

+In November 2025, Physique 57 launched a residency at the newly renovated Guerlain Spa at the Waldorf Astoria Hotel, located at 301 Park Avenue.
+The residency marked the partnership of two NYC icons to deliver first-class wellness options to the Waldorf's hotel guests and Physique 57 clients.

 Recognition

 The company was named No. 377 in Inc. Magazine's list of the 500 fastest growing companies in America in 2010.
 In 2021, Physique 57 was named a top 20 fitness app by Good Housekeeping.

 In 2022, it won The 6 best brands in the beauty business - Vogue Beauty Awards.

 In an assessment of New York City's premier fitness destinations, The Fit Guide's international rating system evaluated 50 of the city's top studios and awarded Physique 57 with their 5-star award.